Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-In years past, NASA has used monkeys to advance space travel.
+In years past, NASA used monkeys to advance space travel.
 Whilst these monkeys were chosen for their special abilities and trained for certain functions, NASA provided the rockets, supplied all the resources and employed a large team of experts to administer its space program.
-The monkeys were only required to push certain buttons on cue.

 Back to Top ------------------------------------------------------------------------------------------------ |

-Just as fish lay many eggs, we hopefully produce many acts of kindness, love, self-control and compassion to be digested and turned to energy by the hungry souls in our community.
-Just like the fish, we are unlikely to see the results of our eggs (spiritual works).
-We will never really know who was led to Christ and salvation through our labour, until we reach Heaven.
-(John 21: 15-17)
+Just as fish lay many eggs, we hopefully produce many acts of grace to be digested and turned to energy by the hungry souls in our community.
+And, just like the fish, we are unlikely to see the results of our eggs (spiritual works).
+We must continue producing good works no matter the lack of gratitude or recognition we receive from the world – we labour unto God, not unto people.
+The truth is: we’ll never really know who was led to Christ and salvation through our graceful actions until we reach Heaven.

 Back to Top ------------------------------------------------------------------------------------------------ |

-Temples are supposedly dwellings of worship, contemplation, devotion, harmony, learning, peace and joy.
-They are also sanctuaries for anyone in times of need.
+Temples are created to be dwellings of worship, contemplation, devotion, harmony, learning, peace and prayer.
+They are also known to be sanctuaries for anyone in times of need.

 As Christians, the Bible tells us that our body is a living temple.
 Thus we should each take stock of what our temple is like.
-Is it filled with thoughts of worship, contemplation, devotion, harmony, learning, peace and joy – or are we defiling our temple with thoughts of bitterness, jealousy, pride, revenge, greed, hatred, lust and hypocrisy?
+Is it filled with thoughts of worship, contemplation, devotion, harmony, learning, peace and prayer?
+Or are we defiling our temple with thoughts like: bitterness, jealousy, pride, revenge, greed, hatred, lust and hypocrisy?
 Who we are is what we think.
-Before we do something – we think it.
+Before we do something – we must think it.

-Jesus Christ will not have bad thoughts corrupting his temples.
-He waits patiently, knocking on the door of our soul.
-When we let Him enter, He will help us upturn these thoughts and cleanse our temple.
-Only then are we as God intended – a living temple filled with inner peace and joy that proclaims God’s glory to all passers-by, and a sanctuary for anyone in times of need.
-(1 Corinthians 6: 19-20)
+We know Jesus Christ has a habit of kicking out swindlers in His places of worship (Mat 21:12).
+If we are a Christian temple, our Lord will not have bad thoughts corrupting his holy place.
+When we are filled with undesirable thoughts, Jesus Christ patiently knocks on the door of our soul.
+When we finally realise we have invited undesirable thinking into our soul and let Christ enter, He will help us upturn these unwelcome thoughts and cleanse our temple.
+Only then will we become as God intended – a living temple filled with inner peace and joy that proclaims God’s glory to all passers-by.
+We will also be renovated into a graceful haven for those seeking sanctuary in times of need.

 Back to Top ------------------------------------------------------------------------------------------------ |

-A word only has meaning when it is defined.
-Without definition a word is simply a meaningless sound.
+A word only has meaning when defined.
+Without definition a word is simply an empty sound.

-On the flip side, God has stated in the Bible, we are not ‘nothings’.
+On the flip side, as God has stated in the Bible, we are not ‘nothings’.
 We are actually so important that the Creator of the universe took on the form of a man (Jesus Christ) and paid the complete penalty for all transgressions (sins) that any who believe on Him (Christ) will have everlasting life.
-God defines us as His sons and daughters, much beloved by Him.
+God defines us as His sons and daughters, much beloved by Him (2 Corinthians 5:17).

 Back to Top ------------------------------------------------------------------------------------------------ |